strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

 ::: caution
 For security reasons, API tokens are only shown right after they have been created.
 When refreshing the page or navigating elsewhere in the admin panel, the newly created API token will be hidden and will not be displayed again.
 :::

+## Configuring other plugins

+Installed plugins can add their own settings sub-sections.
+These sections are found at the bottom of the list of sub-sections, below the settings for pre-installed Strapi plugins.
+Settings for 3rd party plugins are described in the plugin's documentation on the [Marketplace](https://market.strapi.io).